-All AO’s that have subscribed to the Physical Co-location Service should exercise their rights with respect and without causing any discomfort for or other Beneficiaries using the co-location area.
-In any event, all technicians or authorized persons designated by the AO that enter the co-location area on behalf of the AO should be reported to .
+All AO’s that have subscribed to the Physical Co-location Service should exercise their rights with respect and without causing any discomfort for Wyre or other Beneficiaries using the co-location area.
+In any event, all technicians or authorized persons designated by the AO that enter the co-location area on behalf of the AO should be reported to Wyre.
 Entrance to the Co-location area is only possible after prior notification and provided the the Co-location Code of Conduct has been confirmed and signed by the given person (see under 3.6).

 The specific access conditions or possibilities depend on the location (badge, smart key, key & badge) and vary in time.
 The applicable access conditions can however be provided upon request and will in any case be confirmed during the feasibility analysis.

-By means of the Co-location Code of Conduct at the end of this document, would like to draw the attention to the various risks associated with working in a technical environment.
+By means of the Co-location Code of Conduct at the end of this document, Wyre would like to draw the attention to the various risks associated with working in a technical environment.
 Risks that may not only affect your own safety but also the infrastructure and therefore directly affect the continuity of services to all End Customers.

 That is why a number of rules of conduct are attached to the access, stay and the work you carry out in the Co-location area(see under 3.6).